As we age, our Mobility takes on increasing importance. No one wants their ability to move about compromised, much less lose it entirely.

 - getting into or out of bed

 Mobile aids may become a necessity when pain, weakness and balance become issues.
 Denial that we require certain aids can be dangerous because falling is something seniors want to avoid.
 Broken hips, broken legs or broken ribs can create numerous other complications which are entirely avoidable.
+But there are tools and aids to prevent the worst from happening.

 - walking canes